-The AlpineBits® DestinationData Ontology formalizes the worldview shared by AlpineBits members over concepts of the tourism domain.
+The AlpineBits[®] DestinationData Ontology formalizes the worldview shared by AlpineBits members over concepts of the tourism domain.
 It supports semantic interoperability between members through a technology-agnostic conceptual model.

-The ontology documents the members' agreement at the conceptual level and drives the development of the AlpineBits® DestinationData, while the API specification documents their agreement at the technological level (see chapters 3, 4, and 5).
+The ontology documents the members' agreement at the conceptual level and drives the development of the AlpineBits[®] DestinationData, while the API specification documents their agreement at the technological level is defined in the subsequent chapters.

-A user of the AlpineBits® DestinationData may use this ontology as a reference to interpret the realworld semantics of the data she will consume from a SERVER, thus avoiding interoperability issues.
+A user of the AlpineBits[®] DestinationData may use this ontology as a reference to interpret the realworld semantics of the data she will consume from a SERVER, thus avoiding interoperability issues.